The Best Home Workout Routine for Minimal Equipment

 Make gains with the bare minimum

-When it comes to training from home, there are typically limitations.
-For example, you may not have a full blown squat rack with different barbells and loads of plates for you to be hitting crazy one rep maxes on your bench press and deadlifts.
+When it comes to training from home, there are typically some limitations that you will experience.
+For example, you may not have a full blown squat rack with different barbells and loads of plates for you to be going as heavy as possible and hitting crazy one rep maxes on your bench press and deadlifts.
 Sometimes, all a home gym will consist of are a few sets of dumbbells and maybe a weighted vest with some resistance bands.
 To some, the lack of equipment may be discouraging, making it seem as though you can only hit bicep curls and some skull crushers for the triceps.
 However, this is not the case, and there are plenty of workouts you can do with only a few dumbbells and limited equipment.

 Let’s break down budget home gym equipment that does not take up a lot of space and can be highly effective.